 Some of the rolling countryside of Tennessee.

 The train then crossed the Holstein River at its junction with the Tennessee River on a very high impressive bridge above the water.
 This bridge would be the first location of the many photo runbys of the morning.
-We detrained from the passenger cars and we walked into a cemetery, which would end up being the last shot, but as things happened, the passenger section would be cut away from our freight train, so those would be my first pictures of the train as the switcher pulled the cars backwards.
+We detrained from the passenger cars and walked into a cemetery, which would end up being the last shot, but as things happened, the passenger section would be cut away from our freight train, so those would be my first pictures of the train as the switcher pulled the cars backwards.

-The cemetery back up move with our passenger cars.
-Now we walked down with the property owner's permission to the shore of the Holstein River where the first photo runbys would occur.
+The cemetery back-up move with our passenger cars.
+Now we walked down, with the property owner's permission, to the shore of the Holstein River where the first photo runbys would occur.

-The back up move of our photo freight.
+The reverse move of our photo freight.

 Photo runby number one with the freight consist.

-Back up move number two with the freight consist.
+Reverse move number two with the freight consist.

 Before the train came foward, a motor boat came up the river by our photo line.